CenturyLinkCloud/mdw/docs/_docs/designer/user-guide.md

   ![alt text](../images/mdwWorkflowProcessRunResult2.png "mdwWorkflowProcessRunResult2")

 - Please note that the response has no data, as we did not implement any code to build it.
-Details for creating and implementing custom activities, building a response object, etc., please refer to the MDW cookbooks listed above, under section: `How to Use MDW Designer`.
+Details for creating and implementing custom activities, building a response object, etc., please refer to the MDW guides listed above, under section: `How to Use MDW Designer`.

 - You can also explore any of the existing MDW processes by expanding the existing packages in mdw-demo project from MDW Designer perspective.
 You can start with the HandleOrder in com.centurylink.mdw.demo.intro package.